Codling moth – additional information

 - Lures should be changed every 4-6 weeks as recommended by the manufacturer.
 A 4 week interval is better in hot weather.
 Sticky bases should be changed when their effectiveness declines significantly.

-- The usual threshold for treatment is a single catch of 5 or more moths per trap per week from May to July (first generation, fruit less susceptible) and 3 per trap per week from August to September (second generation, fruit more susceptible).
+- The usual threshold for chemical treatment is a single catch of 5 or more moths per trap per week from May to July (first generation, fruit less susceptible) and 3 per trap per week from August to September (second generation, fruit more susceptible).
+Treatment with codling moth granulovirus may be necessary before these thresholds are reached.

 AHDB Horticulture funded research (Project TF 189) showed that pheromone trap catches don’t give a good indication of when the pest is actually laying eggs in apple orchards.
 Instead, regular egg counting on fruitlets is probably the only fully reliable and accurate way of determining whether and when an orchard needs spraying, but it’s time consuming and unlikely to be done by growers or their consultants.